rust-tw/book-tw/src/ch12-05-working-with-environment-variables.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-23/src/lib.rs:here}}
 ```

-<span class="caption">Listing 12-23: Checking for an environment variable named
+<span class="caption">範例 12-23: Checking for an environment variable named
 `CASE_INSENSITIVE`</span>

 Here, we create a new variable `case_sensitive`.
 To set its value, we call the